pmarques/silabs-firmware-builder/README.md

 the Silicon Labs Configurator (slc) and the Simplicity Commander standalone utility.

-Both **RCP Multi-PAN** firmware for use concurrent communication over Zigbee and Thread and **EmberZNet NCP** firmware are built.
-The **RCP Multi-PAN** firmware can be used with the Home Assistant [SiliconLabs Zigbee/OpenThread Multiprotocol](https://github.com/home-assistant/addons/tree/master/silabs-multiprotocol) add-on, whereas the **EmberZNet NCP** version is used in pure Zigbee environments.
+**RCP Multi-PAN** firmware for use concurrent communication over Zigbee and Thread, **EmberZNet NCP** for Zigbee-only environments, and **experimental OpenThread RCP** firmware for Thread-only use are built.
+The **RCP Multi-PAN** firmware can be used with the Home Assistant [SiliconLabs Zigbee/OpenThread Multiprotocol](https://github.com/home-assistant/addons/tree/master/silabs-multiprotocol) add-on, whereas the **EmberZNet NCP** version is used in pure Zigbee environments. **Please be sure to read the warning** below if you plan to use the **OpenThread RCP** builds.

 ## Building locally